Best food places in Woodlands

 Opening hours: Daily 24 hours

-Run by a young hawker intent on keeping up a family legacy is Wei Ji Braised Duck, situated in Woodlands Industrial Park.
+Wei Ji Braised Duck, situated in Woodlands Industrial Park, is run by a young hawker intent on keeping up a family legacy.
 The stall specialises in braised duck and pork, served alongside bowlfuls of piping hot kway chap, noodles, or yam rice.
-Portions here start from $3, and you can add on toppings like tau kwa, egg, fish cake, and more, from $0.50.
-They also sell duck offal such as gizzard and liver, from $0.50 a portion, if you feel like zhnging-up your duck rice!
+Portions here start from $3, and you can add on toppings such as tau kwa, egg, fish cake, and more, from $0.50.
+They also sell duck offal such as gizzard and liver, from $0.50 a portion, if you want to zhng-up your duck rice!

 Address: 280 Woodlands Industrial Park, E5 Singapore Harvest, Singapore 757322